Reconstruct Ising Model with Global Optimality via SLIDE: Introduction

 Instead of approximations, surrogates of the likelihood function also have been proposed to sidestep the computational cost. \citet{ravikumar2010high} proposed to node-wisely maximize the conditional likelihood.
 The product of conditionals, commonly referred to as pseudo-likelihood or composite likelihood, is often coupled with various regularizations and widely applied in the literature \citep{besag1975statistical, hofling2009estimation, jalali2011learning, xue2012nonconcave}.
 In \citet{vuffray2016interaction}, one proposed to use the interaction screening objective, which is closely related to the exponential loss of the logistic model.
 These methods are capable for general Ising models and can alleviate the prohibitive computation for their reconstruction.
-Disadvantages of this strategy include estimation biasedness, as well as the subtle steps in tuning hyperparameters and selecting post-inference thresholds for theoretic guarantees \citep{lokhov2018optimal}.
+Typically, this strategy employs convex regularization, which may introduce bias and the subtle steps in tuning hyperparameters and selecting post-inference thresholds for theoretic guarantees \citep{lokhov2018optimal}.
 More importantly, we prefer methods that use the fewest samples to perfectly recover the underlying Ising model.
-However, every aforementioned method requires sample sizes much larger than the necessary sample complexity derived in \citet{santhanam2012information}.
+However, every aforementioned method requires a sample size much larger than the necessary sample complexity derived in \citet{santhanam2012information}.
 The best result is the optimality along only a subset of the parameters \citep{lokhov2018optimal}.